ferluht/pywaviot/README.md

 # pywaviot
-A python connector to WavIoT modem
+A python connector to WavIoT modem.
+Requires pySerial and binascii

 Example of usage in pywaviot.py